UMassQIS/QNumericsSchool/index.md

         ~~~
         <h5>Exceptional Undergraduates</h5>
         ~~~
         Talented undergrads will be admitted on case-by-case basis after reviewing their applications.
-Free admission will be available to undergraduates.
+Free admissionwill be available to undergraduates.
       @@
       @@col-md,feature
         ~~~